muratk5n/thirdwave/en/README.md

 ---

-@JulianRoepcke
+"@JulianRoepcke

 It’s disappointing to see that many Ukrainian journalist would rather defend each and every move of their government instead of critically questioning its concrete actions to defend the nation.
-But I guess this is what war makes out of journalism during the threat of extinction.
+But I guess this is what war makes out of journalism during the threat of extinction"

 ---

 Ukrainian counter-offensive?
 I think they are getting their ass kicked.
-It's sad to watch.
+It is sad to watch.

 ---